TeamSquixl/fireball/docs/fireball/scripting/attachable-script.md

 What's the point of a scene editor if we can't attach scripts to scene nodes and give them behaviors that we can combine and tweak in Inspector?
 Fireball's great advantage is to allow you write script that can be attached to scene nodes, while you can still call any engine API from the script!
 Let's work it out.

-## FireClass
+## Behavior (Attachable Script)

-An attachable script defines a `FireClass`.
+An attachable script must contain definition of a `Behavior`.
 The filename of the script is the class name.
-For example a script named `MyClass.js` creates a `FireClass` named `MyClass`.
+For example a script named `MyClass.js` creates a `Behavior` named `MyClass`.

 (screenshot)